PitkinCounty/ZipTifPairs/README.md

 ### Questions
-What happens if this is run twice on the same folder?
+What happens if this is run twice on the same folder? **The zip archives are overwritten

-How are sub-directories handled?
+How are sub-directories handled? **Requires testing

-What if there is a *.tif without a *.tfw?
+What if there is a *.tif without a *.tfw? **Currently the script will create an archive with a single file, but it should skip this archive.

-What if files match by name with other extensions?
-(They are ignored)
+What if files match by name with other extensions? **They are ignored